GitHubbubble/gitPro/README.md

  ![rebase2](image/rebase2.png)

- He keeps waiting until you pull your commits to your computer and then use `git rebase` and `git push --force` to modify the commits to make them look clear and pushes the new commit to server.
+ He keeps waiting until his pull your commits to your computer and then use `git rebase` and `git push --force` to modify the commits to make them look clear and pushes the new commit to server.

   ![rebase3](image/rebase3.png)